To add content, ask questions.

 - Color Expressions

-Color expressions in French, including idioms and phrases that use colors to convey various meanings, emotions, and cultural references.
+Color expressions in French, including common phrases and idioms that use color vocabulary to convey meaning.

 - Color in Clothing